bishtanuj/Machine_Learning_Algorithms/SVM Algorithm/README.md

 ## Some important keywords of SVM
 #### Linearly Separable Data:
 Data that can be separate with the equation of line.

+#### Non-linearly Separable Data:
+Data that cannot be separate with the equation of line.

+#### KERNEL:
+It is used to convert the data from low dimension to high dimension, so that the seapration of data becomes easy.

+#### Margin:
+Distance between the closest point to hyperplanes of classes.